OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

             "') or startswith(mail,'" + searchString +
             "') or startswith(mailNickname,'" + searchString + "')").Select("displayName,userPrincipalName,id").GetAsync();

-            // Add users to the list and return to the view foreach (User u in result)
+            // Add users to the list and return to the view. foreach (User u in result)
             {
                 people.Add(u);